Gerald Burton Winrod: Biography

-Winrod ran for a seat in the U.S. Senate during the 1938 elections, but was defeated in the Republican primary when a popular former governor Clyde M. Reed was lured fromretirement by the party establishment to run against him.
+Winrod ran for a seat in the U.S. Senate during the 1938 elections, but was defeated in the Republican primary when a popular former governor Clyde M. Reed was lured from retirement by the party establishment to run against him.
 With 21.4% of the vote, Winrod was a distant third after Reed and Dallas Knapp of Coffeyville, Kansas.

-Gerald B. Winrod was among the inspirations for the character of Buzz Windrip in the novel It Can't Happen Here by Sinclair Lewis in which Windrip becomes the fascist leader of the United States.

 Winrod developed a strong following among German-speaking Kansas Mennonites who identified with his religious, anti-World War II, and pro-Germany views.
 The Defender was printed by Mennonite-owned Herald Publishing Company of Newton, Kansas from 1931 to 1942.
 Winrod found support in Bethel College and Tabor College and from editors of local Mennonite papers, and some Mennonite precincts voted predominantly for Winrod in the 1938 Senate primary.

 According to the 1941 Theologue, the yearbook of Practical Bible Training School (now Davis College) located outside Binghamton, New York, Winrod was a member of the school's administration.
 No details are given as to what Winrod's duties were.
 In 1942, the federal government indicted Winrod for sedition, alleging conspiracy against the U.S. government.
 The political aspect in attempting to suppress free speech troubled civil libertarians in what critics derided as the Great Sedition Trial.
 The death of the judge ended the trial in 1944.
 The government decided not to renew the prosecution, so Winrod and his fellow defendants were freed.

-He died on November 11, 1957 in Wichita, Kansas of pneumonia and was buried in that city's White Chapel Memorial Gardens.
+Winrod, a lifelong proponent of faith healing who refused to see a physician, died of pneumonia on November 11, 1957, in Wichita, Kansas.
+He was buried in that city's White Chapel Memorial Gardens.

 Family

 In 1940, Winrod's wife sued for divorce.
-Their son Gordon (born 1926) is a Christian Identity minister who was arrested for kidnapping in 2000.
+Their son Gordon (1926-2018) was a Christian Identity minister who was arrested for kidnapping in 2000.